shrikrishnalolla/Autoencoders-ImageClustering/README.md

 # Image Clustering using Autoencoders

 The project attempts to perform image clustering on CIFAR-10 dataset.
-CIFAR-10 dataset contains 60000 images (50000 train and 10000 test) classified into 10 categories - airplane ,automobile ,bird ,cat ,deer ,dog ,frog ,horse, ship or truck.
+CIFAR-10 dataset contains 60000 images (50000 train and 10000 test) classified into 10 categories - airplane, automobile, bird, cat, deer, dog, frog, horse, ship or truck.

 Image clustering is attempted by using latent space representations of the images from the autoencoder.
 3 kinds of autoencoders have been implemented :